Login Sign in

 Dog being held by owner outside

 Not all causes of dry heaving are preventable just as not all causes of vomiting are preventable.
-However there are important steps you can take to reduce the risk of your dog developing GDV.
-Taking these steps does not fully eliminate the risk of GDV but can greatly reduce the risk.
+However, there are important steps you can take to reduce the risk of your dog developing GDV.
+Taking these steps does not fully eliminate the risk of GDV, but can greatly reduce the risk.

 Slow your dog’s eating.
-A cause of dry heaving or retching that can be prevented is eating too quickly.
+A cause of dry retching that can be prevented is eating too quickly.
 Slowing your dog down can be accomplished in many ways.
 An easy way is to feed in a slow feeder or puzzle bowl.
 These come in a variety of styles and levels of difficulty and are available at most pet stores both in-person and online.
 You can also split your dog’s food into multiple meals instead of one feeding.

 Keep your dog calm after eating.
 Do not allow your dog to vigorously exercise for at least 60 minutes (1 hour) after eating.